FarrelRamdhani/SimplePlayground/README.md

 ## Usage

 1. In the sidebar, configure your API details:
-	- API Token: your provider key (e.g., OpenAI key starting with `sk-...`)
+	- API Token: your provider key/token
-	- Base URL: either check “Use OpenAI default URL” or provide a custom base (e.g., a proxy)
+	- Base URL: either check “Use sample base URL (/v1)” to use `http://localhost:11434/v1`, or provide your own (e.g., `https://your-provider.example.com/v1`)

-2. Choose a model and tweak parameters.
+2. Enter a model name (free text) and tweak parameters.

 3. Type messages in the chat box; responses stream in.
 You can delete individual messages.